“Miss Garland is as lovable off-screen as she has ever been in a picture role.” – Jimmie Fidler, 1943

 This silent home movie footage features Judy arriving at the studio to rehearse on February 2 (possibly February 9, 1953) and again on the broadcast date (February 16), along with Lund.
 Also seen in the footage are Lucille Ball, Louella Parsons, Rory Calhoun, David Wayne, and Susan Hayward.
 The stars were arriving for their own shows.
 Parsons was probably there to get some fodder for her gossip column!
 The audio here features Judy singing “My Ship” from the broadcast.

 February 16, 1954: Columnist James Devane reported on the recent 30th-anniversary celebration at MGM which included the now famous (infamous?)
-Lana Turner rendition of Judy’s Ziegfeld Follies sketch, “A Great Lady Has An Interview.”
+Lana Turner version of Judy’s Ziegfeld Follies sketch, “A Great Lady Has An Interview.”
 Watch Lana’s version here.

 Here is Judy’s version (pre-recorded and filmed in 1944):